 Emily V. Gordon is a couples and family therapist turned freelance writer, comedy producer, and video game talker-abouter.
 You can find her at Huffington Post, xoJane, and Nerdist!
 You can find her on Twitter and her own blog too.

 Every big-budget action movie has the inevitable hastily thrown together video game adaptation, and for the most part, they're terrible.
-(Yes, that one 'Lord of the Rings' movie game was pretty good, and that one Hulk game
+(Yes, that one 'Lord of the Rings' movie game was pretty good, and that one Hulk game.)
+But a lot of movies aren't even in the running to get their own video game adaptation, and we think that's a shame...

 In the late '80s/early '90s, how many of you were glued to books by people like Christopher Pike, R.L.
 Stine and A. Bates?
 Long before 'Twilight,' these young adult authors were churning out sordid tales of psycho teenage killers, body-switching beautiful girls and revenge fantasies that also somehow involved final exams.